 Hand pulling works best when the soil is moist, making it easier to pull up the entire root.
 Small pieces of root left in the soil can grow into new plants.
 If the site is difficult to access or impractical for hand pulling, you may have to use a systemic herbicide.

-Herbicide containing glyphosate, such as Round-up, are very effective against coltsfoot.
-A broad spectrum herbicide, glyphosate kills a number of plants including lawn grass and most ornamentals.
+Herbicides containing glyphosate are very effective against coltsfoot.
+A broad spectrum herbicide, glyphosate kills a number of plants, including lawn grass and most ornamentals.
 You can protect other plants in the area by making a cardboard collar to place around the plant before spraying.
 Caution should be taken when using this or any other herbicide.